JuanmaCenteno/PlataformaTFG/docs/04_analisis_sistema.md

-participant "Presidente" as PRES participant "Frontend" as FE participant "Backend API" as BE participant "Calendar Service" as CAL participant "Database" as DB participant "Email Service" as EMAIL
+participant "Presidente" as PRES participant "Frontend" as FE participant "Backend API" as BE participant "Servicio Calendario" as CAL participant "Base Datos" as DB participant "Servicio Email" as EMAIL

 PRES -> FE: Programa nueva defensa
 FE -> BE: POST /api/defensas